Pictures of Edd, Tom, Matt and Tord by ScaredyAsh006, used with permission.

 - Take Over the World: We find out in The End that he has a giant robot hidden inside Edd's house built to do this.

 - Token Evil Teammate: More so than Tom.
 Paintball with real guns, anyone?
 Come The End, he's outright villainous.

-- Took a Level in Jerkass: Tord wasn't exactly nice to begin with, but The End has him deliberately coerce Tom into leaving while he takes his place, and then shows him having become a wanted terrorist, plotting to Take Over the World with a Humongous Mecha.
+- Took a Level in Jerkass: Tord wasn't exactly nice to begin with, but The End has him deliberately coerce Tom into leaving while he takes his place, plotting to Take Over the World with a Humongous Mecha.
 Then again, it's implied he was always this way.
-(Or at least since after "Moving Targets)
+(Or at least since after "Moving Targets.)

 - Trigger Happy: Oh, that's scratching the surface...

 - Walking Spoiler: The fact that he's in "The End" is the least spoilery thing about him in it.

 - With Friends Like These...: He didn't get on well with Tom.
 And when he returns, we find out he still doesn't.